Skip to content

 Criteria: Community connection (5 points)

-• (The relationship, and value of relationship, between applicant’s art and community is clear
+• The relationship, and value of relationship, between applicant’s art and community is clear

 Criteria: Mid-career artist status (5 points)

-• Support: Artist statement, artwork samples
+• Support: Growth statement, artwork samples

-May 23, 2024: Application closes at 11:59 pm CST
+July 10, 2025: Application closes at 11:59 pm CDT

 This award is supported by the James Edward Scherbarth and Paul Francis Mosley Giving Fund.
 The award was created in honor of the late James Edward Scherbarth, an award-winning visual artist, visual arts teacher, and advocate of arts access who lived and worked in Minnesota.
 Jim believed that creativity lives in everyone, and he dedicated his career to helping people express themselves through the visual arts.